KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 This exception is thrown by the Visual Basic Application Model when the Microsoft.VisualBasic.ApplicationServices.WindowsFormsApplicationBase.MainForm property has not been set.

-    throw [Microsoft.VisualBasic.ApplicationServices.NoStartupFormException]::New("This exception is thrown by the Visual Basic Application Model when the Microsoft.VisualBasic.ApplicationServices.WindowsFormsApplicationBase.MainForm property has not been set.")
+    throw [Microsoft.VisualBasic.ApplicationServices.NoStartupFormException]::New('This exception is thrown by the Visual Basic Application Model when the Microsoft.VisualBasic.ApplicationServices.WindowsFormsApplicationBase.MainForm property has not been set.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/Microsoft.VisualBasic.ApplicationServices.NoStartupFormException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/Microsoft.VisualBasic.ApplicationServices.NoStartupFormException.aspx)